suchandler96/gem5-NVDLA/README.md

 ### Step 1: (For NVDLA) Build the RTL C++ model using Verilator

 1. Download repo and follow instructions at [NVDLA](http://nvdla.org/hw/v1/integration_guide.html) and switch to nvdlav1 branch to obtain the model and compiling.
 Make sure you use verilator v3.912 and clang 3.4.
 RAM requirements>24GB
-2. Before building NVDLA for verilator verification, modify the Makefile at `nvdla/hw/verif/verilator/Makefile`:
+2. Before building NVDLA for verilator verification, modify the Makefile at `nvdla/hw/verif/verilator/Makefile` (See also [this pull request](https://github.com/nvdla/hw/pull/312/files)):
 ```
     # add the '-fPIC' flag
     VERILATOR_PARAMS ?= --compiler clang --output-split 250000000 -CFLAGS **-fPIC**